Strategic innovation programmes

 Formas is in charge of the Smart Built Environment programme.
 You can find the current calls for this programme on our website.
 If you are interested in viewing all calls for strategic innovation programmes, visit the Vinnova website.

 Evaluating the programmes

 The strategic innovation programmes are evaluated every three years.
 The main purpose of the first evaluation is to evaluate the establishment phase and to gain insight into the programme’s strengths and areas for improvement.
 The second evaluation is conducted when the programme has been ongoing for six years.
 This evaluation focuses on how the programme has achieved the targets set, and identifies the results and early impact of the projects funded.
-The first six-year evaluations are conducted in 2019.

 Strategic research and innovation agendas paved the way forward

 Strategic research and innovation agendas formed the basis of the strategic innovation programmes.
 This initiative ran from 2012 to 2016.
 In the initiative, various stakeholders within a certain area formulated common visions and goals as well as defined needs and strategies for the development of an innovation area.

 The point of departure for the agendas was to meet important societal challenges and to create growth and strengthen Sweden’s competitiveness within the area.
 The agendas span a wide range of areas.
 Read a survey of the agendas (in Swedish only).